mnot/redbot/README.md

 # REDbot

-REDbot is lint for HTTP.
+REDbot is lint for HTTP resources.

 It checks HTTP resources for feature support and common protocol problems.
 You can use the public instance on <https://redbot.org/>, or you can install it locally and use it on the command line, or